xeolabs/xeolabs.github.com/_posts/2016-11-30-xeogl-in-bimsurfer.md

 ## BIMSurfer requirements

-BIMSurfer has many requirements which are valuable for shaping and testing xeogl, such as:
+BIMSurfer has certain requirements which are valuable for shaping and testing xeogl, such as:

  * fast rendering of [large numbers of independently transformed geometries](http://xeogl.org/examples/#profiling_statistics)
  * efficient queries for boundaries of objects, so that we can [fly the camera to look at them](http://xeogl.org/examples/#animation_CameraFlightAnimation_AABB)